grandeljay/wordpress-mailjet-integration/README.md

 # Mailjet for WordPress
 A simple Mailjet integration for WordPress.

-All you have to do is edit the configuration.
-Optionally add your own style.

-Mailjet for WordPress is like any other Mailjet integration just without the graphical user interface in the WordPress admin.
+Mailjet for WordPress is like any other Mailjet integration.
 It's aiming to be simple, lightweight, robust and customizable.

 If you have any questions, check out the [wiki](https://github.com/grandeljay/grandeljay-mailjet-for-wordpress/wiki) or open an [issue](https://github.com/grandeljay/grandeljay-mailjet-for-wordpress/issues).

 ## Getting started
-After cloning this repository you can get started after 3 easy steps.
+After cloning this repository you can get started after 2 easy steps.

-1. Setup configuration

-    Copy `/inc/config-example.php` to `/inc/config.php` and configure it (i. e. add your [Mailjet API key and secret](https://app.mailjet.com/account/api_keys)).

-2. Add a template
+1. Add a template

     After you have created your [transactional template](https://app.mailjet.com/templates/transactional), add the confirmation link variable (`{{var:confirmationlink:""}}`) to it.

-3. Add shortcode
+1. Add shortcode

     Add `[mailjet_for_wordpress]` anywhere to see the subscription form.